Ji (surname 嵇)

 Jī is the Mandarin pinyin romanization of the Chinese surname written 嵇 in Chinese characters.
 It is romanized as Chi in Wade–Giles and Kai or Gai in Cantonese.
 Ji is listed 194th in the Song dynasty classic Hundred Family Surnames.
-Relatively uncommon, it is not among the top 300 surnames in China.
+Relatively uncommon today, it is not among the top 300 surnames in China.

 Origin

 According to the Yuanhe Xing Zuan, a Tang-era text on Chinese genealogy, the Ji surname originated from Kuaiji (present-day Shaoxing) on the southern shore of Hangzhou Bay in Zhejiang.
 King Shao Kang of the Xia was said to have enfeoffed one of his sons in the place and his descendants adopted Kuaiji or Ji (written 稽) as their surname.
 Then, during the early Han dynasty, a branch of this clan was said to have migrated to Mount Ji (嵇山) in Qiao Commandery (谯郡, within modern Bozhou in Anhui).
 They then altered the character of their surname to match their new home.